 The mission of photorientalist.org is to preserve and share its growing collection in order to raise awareness about the rich and diverse history of the Middle East and North Africa.
-While the region has often been portrayed as homogenous and primitive, photographs spanning two hundred years of history prove the contrary.
+While the region has often been portrayed as homogenous and primitive, photographs spanning over one hundred fifty years of history prove the contrary.
 Moreover, in order to explain the significance of the images in our collection, we contextualize the photographs with in-depth articles or personal narratives.
 The texts and photographs are featured in exhibitions focused on a range of topics including historical personalities and events, archeological sites and trails, and successful businesses and ventures.

 In order to reach a wider audience and cover a broader range of topics, the website seeks to collaborate with other collectors who share the same passion by showcasing their images and the stories behind them.
 Submissions may be made in the form of scanned images and text which will be appropriately credited.
 The website’s success depends on these valuable contributions.

 For submissions, please contact us at firstname.lastname@example.org